dotlovesyou/dot/CONTRIBUTING.md

 ### Submitting Pull Requests

-1. **Fork the Repository**: Create your own fork of the Pippin repository.
+1. **Fork the Repository**: Create your own fork of the Dot repository.
 2. **Create a Branch**: Use a descriptive name, e.g., `feature/add-authentication`.
 3. **Make Your Changes**: Follow the existing code style and project goals.
 4. **Write Tests**: Include tests to maintain code quality.